 What is typography?

-Indeed typography is ( or can be ) employed in both books and publicity work.
+Of course typography is, or can be, deployed in both fancy books and showy publicity work.
 Bruno Pfäffli usefully distinguished ‘readable typography’ from ‘visible typography’, implicitly placing them side by side.
-On the other hand, in contrast to the sort of work likely to be featured in the kinds of books mentioned above, Robin Kinross elevated the quotidian: ‘printing and typography are in service of the ordinary and the everyday.
+On the other hand, Robin Kinross elevated the quotidian: ‘printing and typography are in service of the ordinary and the everyday.
 The pamphlet, the invoice form, the trade catalogue, the flimsily-made novel: these are the staples of printing’ ( Modern Typography ).
-Fernand Baudin, looking at the role of the written word in culture as a whole, pointed to a spectrum between the extrema of the literary and the ephemeral, including ‘the legal, commercial, religious, and scientific documents that contribute to the rational structure of our society’ ( ‘Typography: evolution + revolution’, Journal of Typographic Research 1.4 ); in so doing he was reminding us of the milieux in and for which writing was developed in the first place.
+Amen to that.
+Fernand Baudin, looking at the role of the written word in culture as a whole, pointed to a spectrum between the extrema of the literary and the ephemeral, including ‘the legal, commercial, religious, and scientific documents that contribute to the rational structure of our society’ ( ‘Typography: evolution + revolution’, Journal of Typographic Research 1.4 ); in so doing he was reminding us of the milieux in and for which writing was developed in the first place ( and of course, corollarily, of the power structures attached to these spheres.)
+Stanley Morison’s 1960s postscripts to ‘First principles of typography’ also point to the role of typography in civilization ( and to much else that is perhaps surprisingly concordant with the approach outlined in this article ).

 Froshaug: